 Beer brewing traditions are an art form in Bavaria and the Franconia region is home to a third of the country’s breweries.
 Following the Beer Cycle Route

-From the intriguing city of Granada to the lofty heights of the Alpujarras, this is an excellent way to immerse yourself in northern Spanish culture and mountain landscapes
+From the intriguing city of Granada to the lofty heights of the Alpujarras, this is an excellent way to immerse yourself in southern Spanish culture and mountain landscapes

 Explore some of Romania’s most stunning mountain landscapes and soak up the unique culture of Transylvania on this inspiring self guided walk.
 Home to a diverse range of landscapes, the Bucegi mountains offer limestone cliffs with exceptional views, pine and beech forests, and flower-laden meadows.
 Also, the site of Dracula’s castle, the folklore and the atmosphere make this a unique and diverse adventure in Romania